lubiah/kudadamold/src/routes/blog/_blog/simple-keylogger-python/index.md

 description: A tutorial which teaches you how to develop a simple keylogger in Python.
 Keyloggers are applications which are used to log keys when typed, naturally, keyloggers are not illegal unless used unlawful purposes
 category: Programming
 image: https://kudadam.sirv.com/blog/designing_a_keylogger_in_python/hero.jpg
+excerpt: With Python, you can make a keylogger which will log the keypress of the keyboard and save the contents to a file
 keywords:
   - keylogger
   - keylogging in python